Typhoonz0/e120-language/README.md

 ### `pop`
 **Usage**: `pop`
-Prints and removes the top value from the stack.
+Prints the top value from the stack and moves the stack pointer by 1.

 ### `popquiet`
 **Usage**: `popquiet`
-Removes the top value from the stack, without printing its value.
+Moves the stack pointer by 1 without printing its value.

 ### `stack`
 **Usage**: `stack <index>`